gluster/gbench/README.md

     - Gluster trusted storage pool created across the hosts in the "servers" group
     - Provided disks to gbench cleaned up and made ready for volume configuration
     - Provided volume created as per configuration, on a set of disks provided
+    - Specified tests run on the said volume and results available in /tmp

 ## Workflow details